PCMDI/pcmdi_metrics/README.md

 Installation requirements and instructions are available at: https://github.com/PCMDI/pcmdi_metrics/wiki/Install

-An overview for using the package and demonstrations are available at: https://github.com/PCMDI/pcmdi_metrics/wiki/Using-the-package
+An overview for using the package and template demo scripts for use are detailed at: https://github.com/PCMDI/pcmdi_metrics/wiki/Using-the-package

 Some installation support for modeling groups participating in CMIP is available via pcmdi-metrics@llnl.gov